-Through powerful omni-channel engagements, we mounted mass screenings, events and dialogues in schools and universities across India.
-Focusing on boys and men — ages 15-30 years – for effecting a generational change in mindset, we propelled a nationwide movement across the youth.
+Through powerful omnichannel engagements, we mounted mass screenings, events and dialogues in schools and universities across India.
+Focusing on boys and men — ages 15 to 30 — to bring about a generational change in mindset, we propelled a nationwide movement among young people.

 Uniting to end gender bias